Performance Analysis: Discovering Semi-Markov Models From Event Logs: Case Studies

-The reduction of states is another computationally expensive problem.
-To lower its time complexity, we pruned the number of Gaussians in GMMs using a probability \emph{threshold}.
-After each state reduction, all the Gaussians in any new GMM with weight coefficients less than this threshold were merged into one Gaussian with a mean and variance corresponding to the mean and variance of the weighted sum of the merged Gaussians.
-Also, only self-loop repetitions with the probability $(1-p)p^\mathcal{s'}$, where $p$ is the probability of a self-loop and $\mathcal{s'}$ is the number of self-loop repetitions, larger than the threshold were considered.
-This optimization allowed us to compute an upper bound for the time computational complexity of the reduction algorithm to be $O(n^3\cdot\ell^2 +n\cdot\mathcal{s}\cdot\ell^2)$, where $n$ is the number of states in the model, $\ell$ is the maximum number of Gaussians in a GMM, and $\mathcal{s}$ is the maximum number of self-loop repetitions.

-To relate the observed and discovered process execution times we plotted the time distributions for the event logs and semi-Markov models discovered from these event logs.
-Figure~\ref{fig:case_studies_results} shows the overall time distributions for two of the event logs compared to the estimated times for semi-Markov models of order $k$ from 1 to 5 discovered from these event logs with the threshold set to 0.001.
+To relate the observed and discovered process execution times we plotted the time distributions for the \emph{BPI'13 incidents} event log and semi-Markov models discovered from this event log.
+Figure~\ref{fig:dist_bpi} shows the overall time distributions for the event log compared to the estimated times for semi-Markov models of order $k$ from 1 to 5 with continuous GMM distributions discovered from this event log setting the \textbf{weight threshold} to 0.001 (all the Gaussians with weight coefficients less than this threshold were merged into one Gaussian).

 Gaussian distributions of the final models were replaced by the corresponding truncated Gaussian distributions to avoid negative times.
 As can be observed from the plots, the discovered models allow location of the main peaks of time distributions.
 However, they represent a more general and smooth behavior.
-Also, they better capture peaks that are closer to zero, because these peaks usually correspond to fewer steps in the process.
-This observation will be discussed in detail later in this subsection.

-To calculate the \emph{(performance) accuracy} of the discovered models we used Kullback–Leibler divergence.
-Kullback–Leibler divergence (KL divergence)~\cite{Kullback1951OnIA} is a standard measure for relating distributions.
+To calculate the \emph{(performance) accuracy} of the discovered continious (GMM) models we used Kullback–Leibler divergence.
+Kullback–Leibler divergence (KL divergence)~\cite{Kullback1951OnIA} is a standard measure used in machine learning algorithms for evaluating the models.
 For each discovered process model and a corresponding event log we calculated the KL divergence~as:

 where $t$ iterates over the set of bins (time intervals) $T$, $L(t)$ is the observed probability (obtained directly from the event log) and $M(t)$ is the discovered probability of being in time interval $t$.
 This divergence relates time distributions and represents the expected logarithmic difference between the observed and modeled probabilities.